PatInshuti/PatInshuti.github.io/README.md

 Maybe the most interesting part of this project is that with the same input text, we are not guaranteed of the exact same output of the alternative storyline.
 And in fact this is intentionally done in order to keep up the curiosity and engagement with the model.

-I do this by
+I do this by randomly choosing the temperature setting while generating "original text"

-I trained two models to compete and see what they say

 ### The API

 The website communicates with a running server in colab, to generate and return storylines from the input

-### Limitiation
+### Limitiation & Improvements

-compromise between a good model and and interactive one.
-For my purpose I had to go with lightly trained model in order to favor user interaction over the API
+I made a compromise between a good model and and interactive one.
+For my purpose I had to go with lightly trained model

+One of the improvements is to generate original text from the user input through the flask API

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------